State of Roraima, Brazil recognises President Elect “Irfaan Ali”

-The State Government of Roraima, Brazil has expressed serious concern about the developments of Guyana’s 2020 electoral process, seeing as the “democratically elected candidate, Dr. Irfaan Ali” has not yet been so declared by the Elections Commission.
+While the State Government of Roraima, Brazil has in a statement expressed serious concerns about the developments of Guyana’s 2020 electoral process, particularly in light of the fact that the “democratically elected candidate, Dr. Irfaan Ali” has not yet been so declared by the Guyana Elections Commission, the Guyana Action Party (GAP)’s Sydney Allicock has called the statement premature and uninformed.

+The recognition of Ali as the President-Elect in Guyana’s March 2 polls, finds its grounds in the transparent count of the national vote recount, which found that the PPP/C, of which Ali is presidential candidate, gained 233,336 votes in the general election, 15,416 votes ahead of the second highest vote gained by the governing coalition, APNU+AFC.

+Subsequently, international observers condemned Lowenfield’s false report and are mobilizing to take action.

-The statement came one day after the government of Brazil also urged a resolution to the impasse and expressed support for the recount results.
-Roraima is the one Brazilian state that shares a border with Guyana.
+The statement from Roraima came one day after the government of Brazil also urged a resolution to the impasse and expressed support for the recount results.
+Roraima is the one Brazilian state that shares a border with Guyana and, as a result, benefits from a fruitful economic relationship with the Lethem community.

-Jul 17, 2020ESPNcricinfo – It was slow, steady and perfectly suited to England’s needs after a difficult start – on and off the field.
-Dom Sibley’s 86 not out, amid an unbroken 126-run stand for...
+The Guyana Action Party, one of the smaller players in A Partnership for National Unity (APNU), was founded two decades ago by Paul Hardy, a Guyanese businessman who lived and operated between Lethem, Region Nine, Guyana and Brazil – Roraima shares a border, defined by the Takutu River, with Region Nine.
+Allicock, de facto Second Vice-President and Minister of Indigenous Affairs in the Granger administration, told Kaieteur News last night that the statement from the Roraima Government is not as informed as it should be about the Guyana situation.
+He explained that he thinks such a statement, at this time, amounts to interference in the matters of a sovereign state, and that as an elections-related matter is currently in the High Court, all should be respectful and wait on its conclusion.

+As for Roraima, Allicock said that the Government would be better off throwing its energies behind addressing the needs of the indigenous people there, and handling the COVID-19 situation it is currently struggling with.
+Allicock expressed worry that there has been a “general attack” from the international community, which is putting a lot of pressure on the Guyana government from all angles.

 Jul 16, 2020